Omicron's New Year's cocktail: Sorrow, fear, hope for 2022

 New Year’s Eve, which used to be celebrated globally with a free-spirited wildness, felt instead like a case of deja vu, with the fast-spreading omicron variant again filing hospitals.

-“Big question,” he said.
-“It’s starting to become exhausting, because the waves come one after another.”
+“It’s starting to become exhausting,” he said, “because the waves come one after another.”

 The mostly muted New Year’s Eve celebrations around the world ushered in the fourth calendar year framed by the global pandemic.
 More than 285 million people have been infected by the coronavirus worldwide since late 2019 and more than 5 million have died.